CsBigDataHub/working-with-vim/pages/lines.md

 Use `gq` to wrap lines to a specified length defined by `textwidth`.
 If the `textwidth` option is not set the default is 79.
 I use this daily in commit messages to fit within 80 characters.
 To use, just highlight the lines you want and then type `gq`

-## Improve Wrapped Line Navigation
+## Wrapped Line Navigation

-Navigating up and down on a wrapped line can sometimes be weird in vim, since it skips over what looks like a second line, but really is the same.
-This is particularly helpful when using vim to write documentation or other text, like blog posts.
+Wrapped line navigation can be weird in Vim.
+Since, one actual line wraps to multiple displayed lines.
+The `j` and `k` keys tells Vim to move to the next line, thus skipping over the wrapped lines.

+Use `gj` and `gk` to navigate via displayed lines.
+I configure this as my default using the following configuration.

 Add the following to your `.vimrc`